 Although USAA came in neck and neck with Esurance, it does not qualify for J.D.
 Power ranking because it only offers car insurance to military members and their families.

-Requesting quotes can help you analyze costs, but also consider a company’s financial strength and performance.
+Requesting quotes can help you analyze costs, but also consider a company’s financial strength and performance because this indicates their ability to pay your claims.

 |J.D.
 Power Rankings||A.M.
 Best Financial Rating||Better Business Bureau Rating|